-The Radon component of the Wyoming Integrated Cancer Services provides information to Wyoming residents, contractors, and real estate agents about radon.
+The radon component of the Wyoming Cancer Program provides information to Wyoming residents, contractors, and real estate agents about radon.

 To find out more about radon, please visit the EPA radon website.

-Exposure to the radioactive particles in radon can damage the cells that line the lung and can cause lung cancer in the future.
+Exposure to the radioactive particles in radon can damage the cells that line the lung and can cause lung cancer.

-Lung cancer is the leading cause of cancer related deaths in Wyoming.
-The EPA says radon causes about 21,000 lung cancer deaths every year.
+Lung cancer is the leading cause of cancer-related deaths in Wyoming.
+The EPA estimates that radon causes about 21,000 lung cancer deaths every year in the United States.

-Radon can make the lung damage caused by smoking worse, putting smokers at an even higher risk for lung cancer.
+Radon can make the lung damage caused by smoking worse, putting smokers with elevated radon levels in their homes at an even higher risk for lung cancer.

 Average Outdoor Level

 Radon levels are measured in picoCuries per liter (pCi/L).
 According to the EPA, any home that tests over 4.0 pCi/L should get fixed as soon as possible.
 Homes that test between 2.0 pCi/L and 4.0 pCi/L should still be fixed soon.